spack/spack/lib/spack/docs/packaging_guide.rst

 You can name a package ``3proxy`` or ``_foo`` and Spack won't care -- it just needs to see that name in the package spec.
-Experienced Python programmers will notice that package names are actually Python module names, and but they're not necessarily valid Python identifiers.  i.e., you can't actually ``import 3proxy`` in Python.
+Experienced Python programmers will notice that package names are actually Python module names, but they're not necessarily valid Python identifiers. i.e., you can't actually ``import 3proxy`` in Python.
 You'll get a syntax error because the identifier doesn't start with a letter or underscore.
 For more details on why this is still ok, see the :ref:`developer guide<developer_guide>`.

 The **class name** is formed by converting words separated by `-` or ``_`` in the file name to camel case.
 If the name starts with a